1991 Pittsburgh Pirates season

 The 1991 Pittsburgh Pirates season was the 110th in franchise history; the 105th in the National League.
 This was their 22nd season at Three Rivers Stadium.
-For the second consecutive season, the Pirates won the National League East Division title with a record of 98–64.
+For the second consecutive season, the Pirates won the National League East title with a record of 98–64.
 The Pirates finished the season with the best record in Major League Baseball.
-They were defeated four games to three by the Atlanta Braves in the 1991 National League Championship Series.
+They were defeated four games to three by the Atlanta Braves in the NLCS.
 During the season, John Smiley won 20 games – the last to do so for the Pirates in the 20th century.